Leading IT Transformation

 There is also the regulatory risk of not using the new and updated versions of IT systems.
 Non-compliance with any reform that requires businesses to upgrade some parts of their technology infrastructure, can result in fines and reputational damage.
 As technology continues to advance, cybercriminals are looking for loopholes in older systems to exploit.
 Hardware and software updates are no doubt necessary but replacing aging systems and investing in SaaS/cloud products that drive better results at a lower cost, should also be examined.

 Top, middle and lower-level management play important roles in organizational IT transformation.
 They create the plan, call the shots and monitor progress.
 They take ownership of the initiative and are responsible for its success or failure.

 Their inputs and decisions are especially important at the start of the transformation journey.
 This is when organizational leaders will need to answer three critical questions:

 – Why are we pursuing transformation?
-The specific reasons for modernizing the organization’s IT architecture, developing custom banking software or digitizing processes must be set out at the beginning.
+The specific reasons for modernizing the organization’s IT architecture, developing custom software or digitizing processes must be set out at the beginning.
 Will it allow the financial services company to be more responsive to customers’ needs?
-Is the bank envisioning an increase in staff productivity?
+Is the company envisioning an increase in staff productivity?
 Can the implementation facilitate rapid innovation at the insurance company?

 – What is the scope of the transformation?
 Are we replacing legacy systems and moving to the cloud?
 Are we, at this point, only interested in digitizing the back office?
 Is overhauling our core platform an immediate priority?

 – How do we implement the transformation?
-Depending on the scale of the implementation, this discussion will involve an understanding the current state, and its impact on the initiative.
+Depending on the scale of the implementation, this discussion will involve understanding the current state, and its impact on the initiative.
 Issues of governance, resourcing and approach will factor into deciding the implementation plan.